bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 This can become constant.
 That&apos;s the only thing we need to take care of here, it&apos;s the only variable.
 And then over here we can get rid of this script tag entirely.
-And we can move the link to **jQuery** up to the top of the page inside the head here.
+And we can move the link to <b>jQuery</b> up to the top of the page inside the head here.

-Don&apos;t forget to add the **defer** attribute there.
-And then down here I&apos;m going to add a script tag with src set to quote, **script.js defer**.
+Don&apos;t forget to add the <b>defer</b> attribute there.
+And then down here I&apos;m going to add a script tag with src set to quote, <b>script.js defer</b>.
 And that will work, this file has to come after that file, even if we&apos;re putting him on the head of the page using the defer attribute.
 Because once again, we need to make sure that we&apos;re using these functions from this library here in the script so it has to load first.